skywind3000/asynctasks.vim/README.md

 This is a local `grep` task for my project `B`.
 I redefined the `grep` task in the project `B` scope to override the global one, because I want `rg` search `source` and `include` folders only (skip other testing sources).

-After definition, when I use `:AsyncTask grep` in my project B, it will ask me to input `keyword` before searching, it is faster than the global one.
+Then I use `:AsyncTask grep` in my project B, it prompts me to input `keyword` before searching, I can use `<C-r><C-w>` to pickup word under cursor or input something new.

+Because the new `grep` task is specifically for project `B`, it knows what to search and what to skip, so it's obviously faster than the default/global one.

 ### Data source for fuzzy finders